cdenizbegec/DSA-210-Istanbul-s-Traffic/README.md

 ## Datasets
 In this project publicly available datasets will be used.
 ### 1.Weather Data
 Daily weather data will be used from January 2018 to September 2024.
 Location will be set as Istanbul, Turkey.
-This data will be sourced from Open-Meteo API.
+This data is sourced from Open-Meteo API.
 ### 2.Traffic Data
-Daily average traffic index of Istanbul will be used from September 2022 to September 2024.
-This data will be sourced from İBB Open Data Portal.
+Daily average traffic index of Istanbul will be used from January 2018 to September 2024.
+This data is sourced from İBB Open Data Portal.
 ## Data Collection Plan
 **1.** Retrieve daily weather data using the Open-Meteo API.